R bootcamp

 $ z: logi TRUE FALSE FALSE

 Sometimes (usually when we read data from disk, like from another software), a data point sneaks in which makes a column apparently non numeric.
-Consider this new table called df2:
+Consider this new table called df2 (evaluate this in your R session too):

 df2 <- data.frame(